 The seminar thesis and the presentation may be delivered in English or in German prerequisites for the module: none Recommended prior knowledge: Scientific research and writing, e.g. from the module "IAIWAI-B Wissenschaftliches Arbeiten" or "SSS-SRW-M Scientific Research on Writing for Master's Students".
-Recommended semester: Minimal Duration of the Module: 1 Semester
+Frequency: every winter semester Recommended semester: Minimal Duration of the Module: 1 Semester